kross5067/fintech-services-3x-ai-native-pdlc/README.md

 ## Program Principles
 **Individual proficiency is a prerequisite, not the goal**
 - Every team member reaching AI proficiency is a necessary condition for Team AI proficiency, but it is not sufficient.
-The team must also adopt new ways of working to unlock speed to customer benefit.
+The team must also adopt new ways of working to unlock speed to customer benefit
 **AI for everyone, regardless of tech aptitude**
 - AI is most powerful when enabling those that are not tech proficient to become builders.
-The program is designed to meet people where they are, with role-appropriate onboarding and support.
+The program is designed to meet people where they are, with role-appropriate onboarding and support
 -
 **3X Targets (measured from baseline):**
 - 3X improvement in feature delivery cycle time